dboatengg/task-manager/README.md

 3. Set up Firebase:

-- Create a new Firebase project and enable Firestore.
+- Create a new Firebase project.
-- Copy Firebase configuration settings into a JavaScript file `firebase.js` within the `src` directory of the project:
+- Copy Firebase configuration settings into a JavaScript file `firebase.js` within the `src` directory of your project:

 4. Start the application: